European Organization for Nuclear Research (CERN) on Overleaf

-CERN is providing free Overleaf Pro+ accounts for all employees who would like to use a collaborative, online LaTeX editor for their projects.
+CERN is providing free Overleaf Professional accounts for all employees who would like to use a collaborative, online LaTeX editor for their projects.

-Claim your free 20GB Pro+ account on Overleaf by signing up (or signing in) below.
-You'll need to verify a CERN email address in order to receive your free Pro+ account.
+Claim your free Professional account on Overleaf by signing up (or signing in) below.
+You'll need to verify a CERN email address in order to receive your free Professional account.

 Welcome to your quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below.
 If you have any questions about how to get started please let us know and we'll be happy to help!

 - Roland Sipos, a PhD student working on the CMS experiment at the LHC, who talks about his experiences writing his reports and papers on Overleaf.